 From Mandi at ‘Vintage Revivals’, this summer reading nook/ outdoor hideaway is so cute, and easy!
-She gives you complete plans on building this project, and lots of tips.
-Make sure you go check out how she finished this little kids’ “heaven in the backyard”!
+She gives you complete plans on building this DIY playhouse project, and lots of tips.
+Make sure you go and check out how she finished this little kids’ “heaven in the backyard”!

-From ‘Rogue Engineer’ team Jamison and Jamie, this DIY playhouse is everything folks.
+From ‘Rogue Engineer‘ team Jamison and Jamie, this DIY playhouse is everything folks.
 I mean, that front porch?
 That window box?
-Complete instructions.
+Another tutorial with complete instructions.

 This DIY modern playhouse from ‘ Sweetpotato Peachtree’ is an easy tutorial from a Mom in Texas.
 The thing we like best about this project is that they made the slats farther apart so that in the hot days of summer, the playhouse wouldn’t become a little sauna.
 Brilliant!

-Learn how to build a backyard playhouse with this complete tutorial from ‘DIY Network’.
+Learn how to build a backyard playhouse with this complete tutorial from ‘DIY Network‘.
 This isn’t your everyday playhouse either.
 Not only is it a triangle to make it more interesting, it’s two stories!
-Great for squabbling siblings. :)
+As a result, great for squabbling siblings. :)

 Sheri at ‘Confessions of a Refashionista’ has skills.
 This DIY up-cycled scrap and pallet playhouse was made from pallet wood, scrap wood and torn apart old furniture.
 Oh, and a really creative blogger with some very lucky kids!
 And the color!
 How fun is that?!
 You MUST go over and check out her kids sandbox too… she made it from an old dresser!